MajWill/AI_Project1/README.md

 You can run all of the test cases on this code by opening a terminal and executing the command:

-    $ python autograder.py
+    python3 autograder.py

 You can also run individual test cases by executing the command (you can replace "q1" with any of the choices q1-q8):

-    $ python autograder.py -q q1
+    python3 autograder.py -q q1

-To watch a Pac-Man game progress, use the `pacman.py` script to animate the agent searching various domains.
-You can do this by executing any of the commands in `commands.txt`.
+To watch a Pac-Man game progress, use the [pacman.py](/search/pacman.py) script to animate the agent searching various domains.
+You can do this by executing any of the commands in [commands.txt](/search/commands.txt).